Appearance

 FlowCanvas — the cross-framework node-flow editor

-FlowCanvas is Rozie's data-bound port of Rete.js v2 — the framework-agnostic visual-programming engine whose core owns the graph model and all pointer interaction (pan, zoom, node drag, drag-to-connect).
-One .rozie source ships idiomatic React, Vue, Svelte, Angular, Solid, and Lit consumers from a single wrapper.
+FlowCanvas is a data-bound port of Rete.js v2, the framework-agnostic visual-programming engine whose core owns the graph model and all pointer interaction (pan, zoom, node drag, drag-to-connect).
+It ships as React, Vue, Svelte, Angular, Solid, and Lit components with the same API.

 This fills a genuine cross-framework gap.
 No other node-flow editor ships all six idiomatically: